 For many years, I have had different “advisers” telling me to love my body and I’ve wondered what that meant exactly.
 Do I think I look okay sometimes?
 Well, yes, so does that mean I love my body?
 Do I appreciate my body for all it does for me?
 Yes, I marvel at what it can do.
 Does this mean I love my body?
 Maybe I do.
 Alongside these positive things are these darker thoughts, an internal dialogue, where I am viciously putting down the shape of my body, how my clothes look etc. For some reason, I have never been able to get my head out of the equation and just love myself from my heart.

 This dichotomy, this dual thought process, is one I have been contemplating a long time now.
 If I have to change my body in order to love it, who guarantees that I will love it after I make whatever change I am contemplating?
 Remember the 91%?
 It’s hard to believe that the majority of women in the US have not done something to change their appearance, yet so many still remain unhappy with how they look.

 The other day, I had one of those pictures sent to me again.
-My mind must have been in a different place.
-I started with the usual self-criticism and then later that day I felt a switch.
-I could see me, not my body.
+My mind was in a different place because I started with the usual self-criticism.
+Later that day I felt almost a switch flip and I could see me, not my body.
 It was one of the few times I have felt gentleness.
 I saw me, my energy, my intention, my life and not just my physical.